-If you or any applications on the virtual machine you are working on have to have access to a serial port on host OS, try one of the easiest ways to connect COM port in virtual machine.
+If you or any applications on the virtual machine you are working on have to have access to a serial port on host OS, Serial to Ethernet Connector is one of the easiest ways to connect COM port in virtual machine.
 It runs Linux or Windows.
 With the help of the software tool you will have an opportunity to get access to COM in VMware, Hyper-V, Citrix, or any other virtual environment.

 Now you can easily access COM port in virtual machine environments.
 Once users establish a client connection successfully, the Serial to Ethernet Connector app unites the virtual interface with the host’s physical serial port, and the guest VM gains total functionality over connected serial devices.

 Hyper-V Manager never displays COM so you would not even know whether you have them or not.
 For a serial port to virtual machine connectivity users must perform some additional steps to get the COM port in Hyper-V.